 As a grown adult, Wilma knew most people considered her fantastical fascination just plain silly, and when they would ask her about her it she would say, “I just like them is all.”
 That was true, in part, but there was a super-secret part of her that no one knew about that wanted to believe in them.
 This fascination/belief was based on a very simple, or very complex, need she had to cling to the vestiges of what happened to be a wonderful childhood for her.

-Her boyfriend Garfield, named after the actor John, as opposed to the cartoon character, teased her about it, but he always followed up that teasing with, “But that’s why I fell in love with you.”
+Her boyfriend Garfield, named after the president, as opposed to the cartoon character, teased her about it, but he always followed up that teasing with, “But that’s why I fell in love with you.”

-That line right there still bothered Wilma when she wondered why, if he thought that, he would shatter that part of her by dragging her out to a forested region equipped with all sorts of gizmos and lasers that Garfield, unbeknownst to her, borrowed from his workplace.
+That line right there bothered Wilma to this day.
+She wondered why, if he thought that, he would shatter that part of her by dragging her out to a forested region equipped with all sorts of gizmos and lasers that Garfield, unbeknownst to her, borrowed from his workplace.
 A part of her knew that she should’ve given Garfield some points for hitting her most sensitive spot, but if that sensitive spot has something to do with why you fell in love with someone in the first place, why would you do anything that might damage that spot?